-A network tester is indeed equipment that ISP uses and other experts use to measure the efficiency of a wired connection.
+A network tester is indeed equipment that an ISP uses, and other experts used to measure the efficiency of a wired connection.
 The tester and the tester remote are the two primary components of such network testers.

 They can test network cables that are coaxial and twisted pairs.
 There are two independent boxes in the network tester.
 The sender and receiver are housed in these boxes.
 A simple tester comprises an electrical current provider, a measurement instrument that determines if the cable is in good condition, and a link between the two, which is generally the cable itself.